Workforce Development—Why Your Residents and Clients Need It Now

 But there are other reasons as well:

 Economic Benefits.
-Employment provides a legitimate, stable source of income allowing people to meet their basic needs for economic survival, independence, self-empowerment, and inter-relatedness.
+Employment provides a legitimate, stable source of income allowing people to legally meet their basic needs for economic survival, independence, self-empowerment, and inter-relatedness.

 Social Reintegration.
 Employment promotes social engagement and community involvement whereby people can express themselves and be listened to, build relationships both social and professional, and meet new people who don’t use drugs and can thus serve as healthy role models.

-Therapeutic Benefits.
+Stable Environment.
 The predictable schedules and daily routines of being employed create much-needed stability, structure and accountability.
 It also keeps people busy and engaged so they have less time to dwell on the past or become bored, anxious, or depressed.

+Therapeutic Benefits.
 Just as important, being able to witness one’s contributions and importance to others promotes self-efficacy and a sense that there’s meaning and purpose to life, all of which contributes to confidence, self-esteem, pride, wellbeing and happiness.
 Apathy is replaced with the feeling that, “I deserve a better life and am justified in working for it.”

 The Time Is Now!